 For this chart, we assumed that a powerful class X1.0 solar x-ray flare was in-progress at the time the chart was plotted.
 The map shows the contours of radio signal absorption (in dB) at a frequency of 15 MHz (see the box to the right of the X-ray Absorption checkbox).
-You can see that this event would have had a fairly substantial impact on our radio path, which crossed through much of the enhanced absorption zone.
+You can see that this event would have had a fairly substantial impact on our radio path if our signal would have been transpacific instead of transatlantic.